 Scot Forte saw that Black-owned brands were underinvested in by large manufacturers and distributors, inspiring him to tackle marketing and distributing products from underrepresented creators as a personal mission.
 Changing the industry would be a challenge, but Forte knew that his investment would be rewarded with success, commenting, “The African-American community and other minority groups have not historically enjoyed the privileges of participating in this type of business.
 Forte International Spirits is committed to changing that dynamic.”

-Surviving a Pandemic as a Bar or Restaurant Means Relying on a Community
+Surviving a Pandemic as a Bar or Restaurant Means Relying on Community

-It’s no secret that 2020 was an excruciating year for bars and restaurants.
+It’s no secret that the pandemic has been excruciating for bars and restaurants.
 The small businesses to survive this crisis have been the ones able to gather support from their communities as they quickly converted to 30-degree outdoor seating and take-home cocktail kits.
 This commitment to and from their customers was key to the success of many of the Provi users we talked to, including Jessie and Andrea Rayford at Jessie’s Smokin’ NOLA.

-Andrea Rayford explained that during difficult times she is able to lean on her loyal customers, stating, “It is very important to get to know your customers.
+Rayford explained that during difficult times she is able to lean on her loyal customers.
+“It is very important to get to know your customers.
 If you do, they will support you and always be there for you.”

-Black business owners are already more likely to manage unfair challenges their White counterparts don’t in securing investment, being taken seriously, and getting appropriately recognized for their work.
+Black business owners are already more likely to manage unfair challenges their White counterparts don’t, like securing investment, being taken seriously and getting appropriately recognized for their work.
 Add that the turnover rate in the hospitality industry already ticks at around 75%, and you have a mess of difficulties that a Black restaurant owner has to work through before they get to share the joy of their food and drink.

 For Rayford, building a healthy and well-paying workplace can only improve the customer experience.
 If your customers can see how much you care about your employees and your business, they will care too, and show you the support that you need.
 This strategy has worked well for Jessie’s Smokin’ NOLA.
 From Cajun fries to catfish, Jessie’s Smokin’ NOLA is the premier destination for authentic New Orleans cuisine in Colorado.